cwray-tech/cwray-tech/README.md

 I’m a software engineer at a health and wellness startup called The St. James.
 I work primarily on our API, which serves four different frontends, and I also contribute to our web frontends.

 I really enjoy building products that make people’s work easier.
-One project I had the privilege of spearheading and building is a nursery management application for my family’s farm.
+One project I'm passionate about that I've had the privilege of spearheading and building is a nursery management application for my family’s farm.
 The app integrates with QuickBooks Desktop and manages nearly every aspect of the nursery—including inventory, sales, and customers.
 I continue to develop and support this app part-time.

 I’m also working on a side project called [ClubKey](https://clubkey.site), a loyalty and rewards app for cafes and restaurants.